yetanalytics/lrsql/doc/postman.md

 Go to the "Body" section, select the "raw" option, and choose the "JSON (application/json)" content type.

-Copy and paste your JSON data into the body:
+Copy and paste your valid JSON xAPI Statement(s) into the body:

 ![postman body](images/postman_body.png)